 How COVID Lockdowns Disproportionately Impacted Students’ Learning With Students of Color and educational equity.

 The quality of education a student receives is directly correlated with the quality of life that student experiences as they get older.
-Therefore it is crucial that both political bodies as well as educational institutions, ensure that any barriers which may prevent a student from gaining an equitable high-quality education and academic achievement are promptly removed.
+Therefore it is crucial that both political bodies as well as educational institutions, ensure that any barriers which may prevent disadvantaged students from gaining an equitable high-quality education and academic achievement are promptly removed.
 This would be classified as the achievement gap.
 While equity in education has remained a constant problem despite advances from institutions and educators, the recent COVID lockdowns have further exacerbated those divisions.
 Before we discuss the effect school closures have had on student learning, it is important to understand what equity is and how it is different than equality in the context of higher education.

-Equity vs. equality, is there a difference?
+Equity vs. Equality, is there a difference?

 For many individual students the terms equity and equality are often used interchangeably.
 While it may appear that there is little distinction between the terms, there is in fact a considerable difference.
 Equality refers to a state of being equal, where every individual receives the same rights, opportunities and access to resources within education systems.
 While equality is clearly beneficial, it doesn’t address an individual’s specific needs.
 That is to say, if a school gives every student an iPad to do their homework on, it doesn’t mean that the student may be able to do their homework, as the solution (giving iPads) doesn’t address specific issues a student may face such as: lack of internet, language barriers, low-income or demotivating at-home environments.